mono/sdb/README.md

 read on startup if it exists.

 At startup, SDB will scan the `~/.sdb` directory for plugin assemblies.
-It will attempt to load all command and type formatter definitions.
+It will attempt to load all command definitions.

 Finally, SDB will read `~/.sdb.rc` and execute any commands (one per line) from it.
 This is useful if you prefer to change your settings with commands that you